 Cadillac Escalade Review

-In its final model year before a complete redesign, reviewers say the 2014 Cadillac Escalade is still comfortable, strong and stylish, but falls short of rivals that are more maneuverable, get better fuel economy and have more opulent interiors.
+In its final model year before a complete redesign, test drivers say the 2014 Cadillac Escalade is still comfortable, strong and stylish, but falls short of rivals that are more maneuverable, get better fuel economy and have more opulent interiors.

 - "Though a new Escalade is likely imminent, few vehicles on the market today have the street presence or in-your-face style of this big Cadillac SUV.
 The basic design is getting dated, but it still does a pretty good job blending luxury and ability." -- Consumer Guide